 Home feels like the safest place in the world for most of us – a comfy, cozy retreat where we can relax, spend time with loved ones and and generally enjoy the free time that we have.

 However, preparing your home for baby is an important step you can take to ensure it’s also not a source of potential danger for newborns and crawling infants.

 While it might not be something you’ve spent much time thinking about before, when you find out you’re having a baby it suddenly becomes a top priority.
-So when you’re preparing for a new baby, not only do you need to go out and buy all of the things they need you also need to make sure your home is ready too.
+So when you’re preparing for a new baby, not only do you need to go out and buy all of the things they need, like baby baths, bottles or baby formulas, you also need to make sure your home is ready too.

 Here are 4 ways to get you started:

 1 – Is your current home family friendly?

 First things first.
 Is your current home actually suitable for a child?

 If you live in an apartment with lots of stairs to the entrance, for example, would it be practical (or safe) to get a pram up and down them each day?
 Or if it has a lift, what would you do if this were to break down?
 If lugging a pram up and down is not an easy option for you, many people find a baby sling a great alternative.

 You’ll also need to consider how many bedrooms you have.
 If this is your first child, you might be living in a one bedroom property.
 While the baby won’t need their own room right away, he or she will at some point, so it can be better to move early on and get everything set up and ready for their arrival.

 If you already have a child but they’re a little older, how would sharing a room affect them?
 Having a baby or young child waking up through the night for the first few years is likely to impact their sleep, so sharing might not be an option.